genonullfree/stream-extractor/README.md

 Usage: stream-extractor <COMMAND>

 Commands:
-  extract  Extract TCP streams from a PCAP scan     Scan the PCAP and search for an IP or Port list     List all of the PCAP communication info help     Print this message or the help of the given subcommand(s)
+  extract  Extract TCP and UDP streams from a PCAP scan     Scan the PCAP and search for an IP or Port list     List all of the PCAP communication info help     Print this message or the help of the given subcommand(s)